-Chiara Trombini’s research focuses on judgement, decision-making, and negotiation.
-As a WAPPP Fellow, Chiara examines the impact of cognitive and affective interventions for reducing gender biases in individual and organizational decision-making.
+Dr. Chiara Trombini’s research focuses on judgment, decision-making, and negotiation.
+As a WAPPP Fellow, she examines the impact of cognitive and affective interventions for reducing gender biases in individual and organizational decision-making.

 Assistant Professor, Departments of Labor Studies and Public Policy, Tel-Aviv University WAPPP Fellow

 Shira Mor's research investigates the relationship between women’s identity structures and their performance in negotiations in order to identify a behavioral strategy that allows women to reap economic gains without incurring unfavorable social outcomes.

 Associate Professor of Psychology, Harvard Medical School Associate Professor of Health Policy and Management, Harvard T.H.
 Chan School of Public Health WAPPP Fellow

 Kimberlyn Leary's research focuses on identifying and improving multi-sector leadership initiatives for health equity.
 As a WAPPP Fellow, Kimberlyn aims to develop a portfolio of teaching and scholarly products relevant to improving life outcomes for women and girls, particularly those in marginalized communities.

 ISFamily Santander Chair Researcher, Universitat International de Catalunya Academic Collaborator, International Center for Work and Family, IESE Business School WAPPP Fellow